Ad: This forum contains affiliate links to products on Amazon and eBay. More information in Terms and rules

 This seems to be devolving yet again into one of those patriotic type debates.

-• P-47s were contenders as arguably the best high altitude fighter on the Allied side and did well in the FB role in spite of massive drag and large target size.
+P-47s were contenders as arguably the best high altitude fighter on the Allied side.
 The rare Fw 190D and even rarer Ta-152 were probably the best for the Axis.

-• The Soviets, as I said already, probably had the best short range, low altitude fighters of the war, chief among with was probably the Yak 3, but only once they were fully shaken out and developed, with the earliest really good ones probably not really making their presence felt until Spring of 1943.
-Before that the general purpose Bf 109, seemingly good at all altitudes, was clearly dominant.
+The Soviets, as I said already, probably had the best short range, low altitude fighters of the war, but only once they were fully shaken out and developed, probably not until 1943.
+Before that the general purpose Bf 109, seemingly pretty good at all altitudes, was clearly dominant.
 By the end of the war the Tempest is also highly competitive in this specific role.

 In other words there were different niches that different aircraft were good at.
 No one aircraft was good at doing everything - those with the greatest versatility perhaps had the most applications, but not necessarily the most important applications.
 The Mustang was never as important as the Spitfire because the Spitfire defended the homeland and that was the priority mission of the war.